Robin-Ibn-Nur/Quiz-crackerz/README.md

 Navbar Details:

-#Home section for default use.
+-  Home section for default use.
-#Statistic section for recharts.
+-  Statistic section for recharts.
-#About section for ErrorPage.
+-  D-Fault-Error Page section for ErrorPage.
-#Blog section for answers of questions.
+-  Blog section for answers of questions.

 ## Live Link